Your Injury Is Personal

 - If someone else is liable for your loss, intentionally or negligently

-- What damages you can expect for your case
+- What damages (financial compensation) you can expect for your case

 - What to do when you’re injured

-Personal injury cases can cover a wide range in Massachusetts.
-Along with car accidents and truck accidents, some of the most common personal injury claims in Massachusetts we handle at our law firm include:
+Personal injury cases can cover a wide range in Massachusetts and Connecticut.
+Along with accidents involving cars and trucks, the most common personal injury claims we handle at our law firm include: